 In the grading report, I want to bring your attention to following section seen below.

 Did you notice the statement: Cut grade affected by brillianteering?
-This indicates a problem that occurs during the final polishing steps when the star, lower, upper half facets to the diamond.
+This indicates a problem that occurs during the final polishing steps when the star, lower, upper half facets are added to the diamond.
 As a result of improper facets proportions and placements, the final face-up appearance of the diamond had been negatively impacted.

 If this diamond managed to pass the standards of Costco’s in-house gemologist checks, this speaks a lot about their inspection process which they claim to be the “strictest quality standards in the industry in cut“.